Only known survivor of summary execution carried out by Gaddafi’s troops says he had no links to the rebels.

-But a top official in the NTC told Reuters that Libya’s rebel government would not negotiate with Gaddafi unless he surrendered.
+But a top official in the National Transition Council (NTC) told Reuters news agency that Libya’s rebel government would not negotiate with Gaddafi unless he surrendered.

 “No negotiation is taking place with Gaddafi,” Ali Tarhouni, the NTC official in charge of oil and financial matters said.

-Gaddafi’s whereabouts remains unknown and fighters have offered a reward for his capture or killing.
+Gaddafi’s whereabouts remains unknown and rebels have offered a reward for his capture or killing.

 Al Jazeera’s correspondent James Bays reporting from Tripoli said: “the hunt for him [Gaddafi] goes on and one of the places that is still in the hands of Gaddafi forces is his hometown of Sirte.”

 Sirte is considered the last remaining bastion of support for the man whose decades-long rule of Libya is effectively over, with the rebel NTC now widely recognised as the country’s legitimate government.